TechGiovanni/Zendesk-Support-Administrator/README.md

 As per our example, we will need four groups.
 In order to add a new group, simply follow these steps:

-1. While in the groups dashboard:
+1. While in the groups dashboard.
-2. Click on "Add group" located at the top right of the main area:
+2. Click on "Add group" located at the top right of the main area.

 <br>
 <p align="center">
 <img src="https://imgur.com/b0FBqry.png"/>
 </p>

 Creating a group is easy.
-We simply choose a name, add a description and tick the box next to each agent that we would like to be associated with this group:
+We simply choose a name, add a description and tick the box next to each agent that we would like to be associated with this group.

 Note:
 There are two ways to add an agent to a group.
 While you may choose to navigate to the group itself in order to edit it, you can also assign groups to agents within their own user panel.